 Accordingly, he purchased a house near the Sri Aravamudhan temple in Thirukudanthai and stayed there.
 He did many great services and offered inumerable gifts to the Deities there.
 He was so devoted to Srii Komalavalli Thayar, the consort of Sri Aravamudhan that he donated a silver simha-vahana a lion-shaped seat to carry the Mother Goddess, and a set of golden karas (bangles).

-Srimad Varada Vedantachariar Swami composed many master-pieces such as Adbhuta Vimana, Aarat Prabandham and Svapna Shatakam.
-The Adbhuta Vimanam was composed when he was challenged to create something similar to Tirukkural by his friend, Tahslidar Sri Rangaswamy Nayakkar.
-The Svapana Shatakam is composed of a hundred verses in praise of Sri Venkateswara of Tirumalai.
+Srimad Varada Vedantachariar Swami composed many masterpieces such as Adbhuta Vimana, Aarat Prabandham and Svapna Shatakam.
+The Adbhuta Vimanam was composed when he was challenged to create something similar to Tirukkural by his friend, Tahsildar Sri Rangaswamy Nayakkar.
+The Svapna Shatakam is composed of a hundred verses in praise of Sri Venkateswara of Tirumala.
 Unfortunately, the text of the Arat Prabandham seems to be lost and unavailable today.

 When his eyesight had weakened considerably due to old age, he composed a poem called Sri Komala Dandakam in praise of the Goddess of Thirukkudanthai.
 As soon as he finished reciting this prayer in front of Komalavalli Thayar, he regained his vision completely.

 Srimad Chinnandavan departed to adorn thirunadu at the age of 68 leaving behind grieving disciples in the year 1895.
 After a gap of eleven years when the Andavan Ashramam did not have an acharya, the disciples approached Srimad Varada Vedantacharya after observing his innumerable good qualities, and requested him to become their acharya to continue the Andavan sampradayam.